A Gamma Distribution Hypothesis for Prime $k$-tuples: Introduction

-This point bears repeating: Possessing exact counting functions (in terms of standard arithmetic functions) and a model probability distribution facilitates constructing $k$-tuple zeta functions and, subsequently, explicit integral representations of certain counting functions.\footnote{We emphasize that our explicit formulae are left as integral representations.
-Since we do not determine the complex analytic properties of the $k$-tuple zeta functions, we cannot express the integrals in terms of residues.} This opens the possibility to attack the problem of prime $k$-tuple distributions using more-or-less elementary methods borrowed from the single prime case.
+This point bears repeating: Possessing both exact counting functions (in terms of standard arithmetic functions) and a model probability distribution facilitates constructing $k$-tuple zeta functions and, subsequently, explicit integral representations of certain counting functions.\footnote{We emphasize that our explicit formulae are left as integral representations.
+Since we do not determine the complex analytic properties of the $k$-tuple zeta functions, we cannot express the integrals in terms of residues.} To the extent that the $k$-tuple zeta functions and their zeros can be determined, this opens the possibility to attack the problem of prime $k$-tuple distributions using more-or-less standard methods borrowed from the single prime case.